Mark Dion (artist): The Undisciplined Collector at Brandeis University (2015)

 This permanent installation by Mark Dion may be entered by visitors.
 The exhibition catalog is visible on the table, illuminated by a lamp.

 In 2015, Mark Dion completed his permanent installation, The Undisciplined Collector, in a small ground-floor gallery inside the Rose Art Museum at Brandeis University in Waltham, Massachusetts.
 The room-sized space is a recreation of a 1961-style residential "den", a wunderkammer or time capsule filled with authentic period artifacts gleaned from various Brandeis collections.
 The year 1961 was the birth year of both the artist and the museum, and some of the exhibits reflect news coverage of the latter's debut.
 The collections on view include vintage record albums and magazines, cocktail swizzle sticks, Chinese snuff bottles, small sculptures, and other minor artworks, trophies, and souvenirs which were available in that year.

 Visitors may enter the installation to examine the artifacts at close range, and to relax on the retro-replica sofa while reading.
 The furnishings were custom-built to the artist's specifications, and reflect the Mid-century modern style of the time.
 A small passport-sized 40-page booklet narrates the history of the Rose Art Museum, and the sourcing of some of the artifacts on view.
 A set of three blue insert sheets catalogs many of the artworks and other items on display; copies of the booklet can be purchased for $5 from an attendant at the entry to the museum.

 The Trouble with Jellyfish at Le Laboratoire (2015)

-A temporary exhibition at Le Laboratoire in Cambridge, Massachusetts focused on jellyfish and their role in past and currently-changing ecologies.
+The Trouble with Jellyfish was a temporary exhibition at Le Laboratoire in Cambridge, Massachusetts that focused on jellyfish and their role in past and currently-changing ecologies.
 The show included a mock Victorian classroom and a mock bakery storefront featuring foods made with jellyfish.
 A centerpiece was a large aquarium tank containing hundreds of live jellyfish, undulating gently while suspended in space.
-The exhibition was partially sponsored by the Harvard Wyss Institute for Biologically Inspired Engineering, and the New England Aquarium.
+The exhibition was sponsored by the Harvard Wyss Institute for Biologically Inspired Engineering and the New England Aquarium.